§ 1. Eligibility

 (1) Objects which have been handed over or sent to the Auction House for the purpose of auctioning, but whose acceptance for auctioning has been refused and which have not been collected by the Consignor within the time limit set to him, shall be

 a) returned to the depositor at his expense and risk,

 b) or stored at the expense and risk of the depositor.

 The same applies to objects that the auction house has withdrawn from the auction.

 (2) The Auction House reserves the right, without giving reasons, to withdraw Objects from the Auction until the acceptance of the bid.

 § 5.
 Valuation and description of the objects

-(1) The experts of the Auction House shall examine the Objects accepted for auction with due care and diligence in each case and shall provide an estimate and description thereof.
-Together with the contributor, the minimum selling price shall be determined.
-The appraisals, bid prices and descriptions are prepared with due diligence, but the auction house does not guarantee their correctness to the buyer and the consignor.
+(1) The experts of the Auction House shall examine the Objects accepted for auction with due care and diligence and shall provide an estimate and description thereof.
+The minimum selling price is determined together with the contributor.
+The appraisal prices, call prices and descriptions are prepared with due diligence, but the auction house does not guarantee their accuracy to the buyer and contributor.

 (3) The Auction House shall in no way be liable to the Purchaser and the Vendor for any damage caused by incorrectness of its price determination or descriptions.

 (4) The descriptions of the objects are subjective opinions of the experts of the auction house and mean: